 CIAE (Creative Inclusion in Adult Education) was a 2-year Erasmus+ project coordinated by the Cope Foundation (Ireland).
 The working plan included:

 - a review of EU framework in inclusive art education for adults

 - a collection of best practices in arts and inclusion

 - creation of guidelines for educators, art practitioners and cultural centres

-After the first phase of the project, which included gathering guidelines, practices , stories and recommendations, the partners developed and tested the Inclusive Arts website that will be used as an "online toolkit" to be used by disabled and not disabled people.
-They also brainstormed and worked with two groups of disabled participants from Associazione Scuola Viva Onlus (Italy), and the Cope Foundation (Ireland), on identifying best practices and sharing individual artistic experiences from the field.
+The first phase of the project focused on gathering guidelines, practices, stories and recommendations.
+The partners then developed and tested the Inclusive Arts website that will be used as an "online toolkit" for disabled and not disabled people.
+They also regularly brainstormed with two groups of disabled participants from Associazione Scuola Viva Onlus (Italy), and the Cope Foundation (Ireland), on identifying best practices and sharing individual artistic experiences from the field.
 One important topic was discussing what real barriers ((educational, physical, financial, structural, and others) prevent disabled students from accessing high-level artistic schools.

 Cope Foundation (Ireland; coordinator)

 European Association for Service Provides of Persons with Disabilities (EASPD) (Belgium)